glamod/cdm_reader_mapper/docs/data-models.rst

 Schema
 ======

-The schema file gathers a collection of descriptors that enables the **cdm** toolbox to access and extract meaningful units of information for each element.
+The schema file gathers a collection of descriptors that enables the **cdm_reader_mapper** toolbox to access and extract meaningful units of information for each element.

 Valid schemas files are json files that the tool accesses and stores internally as dictionaries.
 The basename of the schema file must be the same as the data model directory and its extension ``.json``